wjakob/nanobind/docs/ndarray.rst

 Binding functions that return arrays
 ------------------------------------

-To return an ndarray from C++ code, you must indicate its type, shape, a pointer to CPU/GPU memory, and what framework (NumPy/..) should be used to encapsulate the data.
+To return an ndarray from C++ code, you must indicate its type, shape, a pointer to CPU/GPU memory, the *owner* of that data, and what framework (NumPy/..) should be used to encapsulate the array data.

-The following simple binding declaration shows how to return a ``2x4`` NumPy floating point matrix that does not permit write access.
+The following simple binding declaration shows how to return a static ``2x4`` NumPy floating point matrix that does not permit write access.

 .. code-block:: cpp